zx80/flask-simple-auth/DOCUMENTATION.md

 ### Features

 - clear cache per type? entry??
-- how to add a timeout?
+- how to add a timeout? or manage an outside one?
 - how to manage automatic return of ressources?

 ### Software Engineering

 - reduce sloc?
 - separate classes/projects?
-- coverage should include demo run?
 - check for more directive types (dynamically)?
 - `local` should depend on `traitlets` and others?
 - add app.log?